mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-oci-github-actions-google-registry.md

       - name: login to artifact registry
         run: |
           gcloud auth configure-docker ${{ secrets.ARTIFACT_REGISTRY_HOST_NAME }} --quiet
-      - name: helm package
+      - name: package
         run: |
-          helm package . --version $IMAGE_TAG
+          tar -cf $PACKAGE_NAME.tar $(ls *.yaml)
-      - name: helm push
+      - name: oras push
         if: ${{ github.event_name == 'push' }}
         run: |
-          helm push $CHART_NAME-$IMAGE_TAG.tgz oci://${{ secrets.ARTIFACT_REGISTRY_HOST_NAME }}/${{ secrets.PROJECT_ID }}/${{ secrets.ARTIFACT_REGISTRY_REPOSITORY }}
+          oras push oci://${{ secrets.ARTIFACT_REGISTRY_HOST_NAME }}/${{ secrets.PROJECT_ID }}/${{ secrets.ARTIFACT_REGISTRY_REPOSITORY }}/$PACKAGE_NAME:$IMAGE_TAG $PACKAGE_NAME.tar
 EOF
 ```
-This GitHub Actions pipeline allows to execute a series of commands: `helm lint`, `gcloud auth configure-docker`, `helm package` and eventually, if it's a `push` in `main` branch, `helm push` will be executed.
+This GitHub Actions pipeline allows to execute a series of commands: `gcloud auth configure-docker`, `tar` and eventually, if it's a `push` in `main` branch, `oras push` will be executed.
 Also, this pipeline is triggered as soon as there is a `push` in `main` branch as well as for any pull requests.
 You can adapt this flow and these conditions for your own needs.

 You can see that we use the [`google-github-actions/auth`](https://github.com/google-github-actions/auth) action to establish authentication to Google Cloud using Workload Identity Federation.
 To make this action working we need to have `permissions.id-token: write`.
-Then `gcloud auth configure-docker` allows to authenticate against the Artifact Registry, `helm registry login` is not necessary in this case, the next `helm` commands will reuse this authentication mechanism.
+Then `gcloud auth configure-docker` allows to authenticate against the Artifact Registry, the next `oras push` command will reuse this authentication mechanism.

+That's also great to see that `oras` is installed by default on the GitHub actions runners (`ubuntu-latest` used here).

 Commit this GitHub actions pipeline in the GitHub repository:
 ```